 As you gain experience and personal connections, you will be able to sell clients on outsourcing video work rather than them trying to do it poorly themselves.

 I’ve been using software called Camtasia for about 8 years.

-I use it mainly to produce videos for support videos to clients as well as my training course content.
+I use it mainly to produce videos for support videos to clients and my training course content.

-If you were to solely focus on video production you should target SAAS companies and digital agencies who need help with product explanation and how to videos.
+If you solely focus on video production, you should target SAAS companies and digital agencies who need help with product explanation and how-to videos.

 YouTube is the largest video search engine.

 People use YouTube for 2 reasons; entertainment or education.